awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

      **ns1\.example\.com** – IP addresses = 192\.0\.2\.117 and 2001:db8:85a3::8a2e:370:7334

      Registrars use a variety of terminology for glue records\.
-You might also see this referred as registering new name servers or something similar\.
+You might also see this referred to as registering new name servers or something similar\.
    + **If you're updating another domain** – Skip to step 2 in this procedure\.

 1. Change the name servers for the domain to the names of your white\-label name servers\.

-If you're using Amazon Route 53 as your DNS service, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.
+If you're using Amazon Route 53 as your DNS service, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.

 ## Step 8: Monitor traffic for the website or application<a name="white-label-name-servers-monitor-traffic"></a>